From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 CollisionWhat HappensWhy It Fails

-Boomer landlord ← Gen Z applicantLandlord wants phone call and in-person viewing.
-Applicant is overseas, communicates by DM, sends documents as screenshots.No common verification method.
-Landlord either rejects the applicant (loses good tenant) or accepts unverified documents (accepts risk).
+Boomer landlord ← Gen Z applicantLandlord wants a phone call and in‑person viewing.
+Applicant is overseas, communicates by DM, and sends document screenshots.No agreed identity method.
+Either the landlord rejects a good tenant or accepts unverifiable documents.

-Gen Z student ← Scammer posing as landlordStudent finds listing on Instagram.
-"Landlord" responds fast, looks professional, asks for e-Transfer deposit before viewing.No identity verification.
-Platform optics replace due diligence.
-Student loses deposit, possibly personal data.
+Gen Z student ← Scammer posing as landlordStudent finds listing on social media.
+“Landlord” responds quickly, looks professional, and demands an e‑Transfer to “hold” the unit.No verification of person or property.
+Platform optics and urgency replace due diligence.

-The pattern: Every fraud and most disputes exploit the same gap — the space between how one party trusts and how the other party operates.
-The IDEAL Framework closes this gap by creating one verifiable record that both sides can reference, regardless of how they prefer to communicate.
+The pattern: Every major fraud and most disputes exploit the same weakness — the space between how one party trusts and how the other operates.
+IDEAL closes that space by requiring one verifiable record that both sides can point to, regardless of age or channel.

 39%

-of Gen Z say "most people can be trusted"[7]
+Gen Z who say “most people can be trusted”[7]

 52%

-of Boomers say "most people can be trusted"[7]
+Boomers who say “most people can be trusted”[7]

 76%

-of those 75+ say "most people can be trusted"[7]
+Canadians 75+ who say “most people can be trusted”[7]

 43%

-of Canadians think AI will make information less trustworthy[9]
+Canadians who think AI makes information less trustworthy[9]

 17%

-Ages 18–29 more likely to lose money to rental scams[8]
+18–29 more likely to lose money to rental scams than older adults[8]

 07 · Technology: What Changed and What Broke